De gebiedende wijs gebruik je om instructies te geven zoals Loop, Kijk, Zoek.

 Je collega is nieuw in de stad en vraagt naar jouw kantooradres.

-(Your colleague is new to town and asks for your office address.)
+(Your colleague is new in the city and asks for your office address.)

 Discuss

 • Waar begint de collega: bij het station, het park of het centrum?
-(Where does the colleague start: at the station, the park, or the town center?)
+(Where does the colleague start: at the station, the park, or the city center?)

 • Welke stappen geef je: rechtdoor, linksaf of rechtsaf?
-(What directions do you give: go straight, turn left, or turn right?)
+(Which steps do you give: straight ahead, left, or right?)

 Useful words and phrases

 • Loop rechtdoor tot het park.
-(Walk straight until you reach the park.)
+(Walk straight ahead to the park.)

 • Ga rechtsaf bij de halte.
 (Turn right at the stop.)